brainglobe/brainglobe.github.io/docs/source/blog/prairie-vole-atlas-added.md

 ## How do I use the new atlas?

-You can use the prarie vole atlas for visualisation like other BrainGlobe atlases.
+You can use the prairie vole atlas for visualisation like other BrainGlobe atlases.
 To visualise the atlas, you could follow the steps below:

 * Install BrainGlobe ([instructions](/documentation/index))
 * Open napari and follow the steps in our [download tutorial](/tutorials/manage-atlases-in-GUI.md) for the prairie vole atlas